aave/aip/content/aips/AIP-draft_BOND_listing.md

 ## Specification

 1. What is the link between the author of the AIP and the Asset?

+  - I'm on of the co-founders of BarnBridge

 2. Provide a brief high-level overview of the project and the token

+  - BarnBridge is a risk tokenizing protocol.
+It aims to reduce the risks associated with DeFi, such as inflation risk, market price risk, and cash-flow volatility   risk.
+By letting users select a risk profile, BarnBridge can redistribute risk via tokenized, liquid tranches.
+BarnBridge does this with its SMART Yield, SMART   Exposure, and SMART Alpha products, all of which address a specific DeFi risk category.

+  - BOND token is a governance token that powers the BarnBridge DAO protocol.
+BOND is an ERC-20 token.
+Token holders have the ability to govern the network by       staking their holdings in return for the right to participate in on-chain voting and make decisions on the protocol development.

+  - BOND total supply: 10,000,000 (minting function is disabled).
+  - Token contract address: 0x0391D2021f89DC339F60Fff84546EA23E337750f

 3. Explain positioning of token in the AAVE ecosystem.
 Why would it be a good borrow or collateral asset?

+  - By adding BOND as collateral, the DAO and individual BOND holders can borrow against their position, increasing stablecoin demand and utilization on Aave v2.
+Additionally, BOND holders can lend out their position for a yield on Aave v2.
+Given BarnBridge’s direct role as an Aave liquidity provider, the addition of BOND to Aave v2 creates more synergies between AAVE and BOND holders.

 4. Provide a brief history of the project and the different components: DAO (is it live?), products (are the live?).
 How did it overcome some of the challenges it faced?

+  - BarnBridge was founded in September 2020.
+Since that time, BarnBridge succeed in launching the BarnBridge DAO and delivering a SMART Yield product which currently holds $250M+ in TVL with $157M providing to Aave.
+With the upcoming SMART Yield and SMART Exposure launch on Polygon, followed by the product we call SMART Secret and SMART Alpha (later) BarnBridge will be a full-established protocol with plenty of products and potentially with 1B+ in TVL after all our products launch.

 5. How is the asset currently used?

+  - BOND token is currently used for:

+     - Staking in BarnBridge DAO to get exposure to voting rights in the DAO.
+     - Liquidity providing on Uniswap, Sushiswap, and Bancor.
+     - Lending on Cream finance.

 6. Emission schedule

 7. Token & protocol permissions and upgradeability

+  - Protocol is upgraded by the BarnBridge DAO.
+We used the Diamond Standard on a couple parts of the protocol so we could do seemless upgrades.
+A users token "power" determines their vote weight and control they have in the DAO.

 8. Market data (Market Cap, 24h Volume, Volatility, Exchanges, Maturity)

+  - Market cap: $94M
+  - 24h Volume: $4.5M
+  - Volatility: low
+  - Exchanges: Uniswap, Gemini, Gate io

 9. Social channels data (Size of communities, activity on Github)

+  - Twitter: 18.8K
+  - Discord: 5,9K
+  - Medium: 4.1K

 10. Contracts date of deployments, number of transactions, number of holders for tokens

+  - Transactions: 108K
+  - Token holders: 5.9k

 ## Rationale